esrf-bliss/Lima-camera-eiger/doc/tango.rst

 							   - LZ4
 							   - BSLZ4
-countrate_correction	  rw	  DevString		  Enable or disable the countrate correction **(\*)** efficency_correction	  rw	  DevString		  Enable the efficienty correction flatfield_correction	  rw	  DevString		  Enable or disable the internal (vs. lima) flatfield correction **(\*)** humidity		  ro	  DevFloat		  Return the humidity percentage pixel_mask		  rw	  DevString		  Enable or disable the pixel mask correction **(\*)** photon_energy		  rw	  DevFloat		  The photon energy,it should be set to the incoming beam energy.
-Actually it’s an helper which set the threshold plugin_status             ro      DevString               The camera plugin status serie_id                  ro      DevLong                 The current acquisition serie identifier stream_last_info          ro      DevString               Information on data stream, encoding, frame_dim and packed_size stream_stats              ro      DevDouble               ave_size, ave_time, ave_speed threshold_energy	  rw	  DevFloat		  The threshold energy, it will set the camera detection threshold.
-This should be set between 50 to 60 % of the incoming beam energy. temperature		  ro	  DevFloat		  The sensor temperature virtual_pixel_correction  rw	  DevString		  Enable or disable the virtual-pixel correction **(\*)**
+countrate_correction	  rw	  DevString		  Enable or disable the countrate correction **(\*)** detector_ip               ro      DevString               The IP address of the detector DCU, useful to run curl commands efficency_correction	  rw	  DevString		  Enable the efficienty correction flatfield_correction	  rw	  DevString		  Enable or disable the internal (vs. lima) flatfield correction **(\*)** humidity		  ro	  DevFloat		  Return the humidity percentage pixel_mask		  rw	  DevString		  Enable or disable the pixel mask correction **(\*)** photon_energy		  rw	  DevFloat		  The photon energy,it should be set to the incoming beam energy.
+Actually
+                                                          it’s an helper which set the threshold plugin_status             ro      DevString               The camera plugin status retrigger                 rw      DevString               Enable or disable the retrigger mode **(\*)** serie_id                  ro      DevLong                 The current acquisition serie identifier stream_last_info          ro      DevString               Information on data stream, encoding, frame_dim and packed_size stream_stats              ro      DevDouble               ave_size, ave_time, ave_speed threshold_energy	  rw	  DevFloat		  The threshold energy (eV), it will set the camera detection threshold.
+                                                          This should be set between 50 to 60 % of the incoming beam energy. threshold_energy2         rw      DevFloat                The 2nd threshold energy (eV), useful only if you need to activate the threshold differential mode threshold_diff_mode       rw      DevString               Enable or disable the threshold diff mode, can be use to mask gamma x-rays (i.e cosmics) **(\*)** temperature		  ro	  DevFloat		  The sensor temperature virtual_pixel_correction  rw	  DevString		  Enable or disable the virtual-pixel correction **(\*)**
 ========================= ======= ======================= ======================================================================